JeffSteinbok/hass-dreo/README.md

 Now restart HomeAssistant.
 Perform the actions needed to generate some debugging info.

 ##### Download the full logs
+Note that these may contain sensitive information, so do always check before sending them to someone.

 1. In HA, open `Settings`
 2. Click `System`